Performance Metric

 Level Range What It Means

-Excellent Above 60% Strong edge; common in mean reversion strategies
+Excellent Above 60% Consistently profitable entries; common in mean-reversion and scalping strategies

 How to Track